 Due to the long operating lives of diesel engines, it will take decades for older, "dirtier" on-road and non-road diesel engines to be replaced with the mandated newer "cleaner" engines.
 Given the health and environmental concerns associated with diesel engines and because existing on-road and non-road diesel engines make up a significant percentage of diesel pollution emitted, there is an increasing interest in retrofitting the existing legacy fleet of on-road and non-road diesel engines as a means of complying with federal or state ambient air quality standards for ozone.
 MECA believes that proven retrofit technologies including combinations of DOCs or DPFs with SCR catalysts, lean NOx catalysts, or low pressure EGR, are available to deliver significant reductions in PM and NOx emissions from existing on-road and non-road diesel engines.
 MECA member companies are already investing considerable resources in expanding the number and scope of verified retrofit technologies that can provide significant reductions of PM and NOx emissions to existing diesel vehicles and equipment.
-MECA believes that additional incentives through significantly increased funding for EPA's National Clean Diesel Campaign or mandatory in-use, vehicle emission regulations to reduce both PM and NOx emissions are necessary to accelerate the retrofit of the older, in-use on-road and off-road diesel engines, and provide current and future ozone non-attainment areas with an important regional or national strategy for reducing emissions.
+MECA believes that additional incentives through significantly increased funding for EPA's National Clean Diesel Campaign or mandatory in-use, vehicle emission regulations to reduce both PM and NOx emissions are necessary to accelerate the retrofit of the older, in-use on-road and off-road diesel engines, and provide current and future ozone non-attainment areas with an important regional or national strategy for reducing emissions and ambient ozone levels.

-MECA believes that further reductions of NOx emissions can be achieved by adopting California's proposed aftermarket converter requirements for light-duty, gasoline vehicles that set higher performance and durability standards.
-ARB's proposed regulation will eliminate the sale of older aftermarket converter products that have modest performance standards and a limited 25,000 mile warranty, and require that higher performance and more durable OBD-compliant aftermarket converter products be used on both non-OBD and OBD-equipped vehicles starting in January 2009.
-The ARB Board is expected to approve these revised aftermarket converter requirements at their October 25-26, 2007 Board hearing.
+MECA believes that further reductions of hydrocarbon and NOx emissions can be achieved by adopting aftermarket converter requirements for light-duty, gasoline vehicles that set higher performance and durability standards consistent with performance standards required by California for aftermarket gasoline converters.
+ARB's regulation eliminates the sale of older aftermarket converter products that have modest performance standards and a limited 25,000 mile warranty, and require that higher performance and more durable OBD-compliant aftermarket converter products be used on both non-OBD and OBD-equipped vehicles starting in January 2009.
 These ARB-approved OBD-compliant aftermarket converters are warranted for 50,000 miles based on the use of a more aggressive, high temperature accelerated engine-aging protocol compared to the vehicle durability demonstration currently required by EPA for approved aftermarket converter products.
-EPA has not updated its aftermarket converter requirements since 1986 and with more than three million aftermarket converter manufacturers), significant additional reductions of hydrocarbon emissions, including toxic hydrocarbon emissions, and NOx emissions could be achieved with a national aftermarket converter policy that made use of the same higher performance OBD-compliant aftermarket converters available in California.
+EPA has not updated its aftermarket converter requirements since 1986 and with more than three million aftermarket converters sold per year across the U.S. (based on surveys completed by MECA with aftermarket converter manufacturers), significant additional reductions of hydrocarbon emissions, including toxic hydrocarbon emissions, and NOx emissions could be achieved with a national aftermarket converter policy that made use of the same higher performance OBD-compliant aftermarket converters available in California.
+For example, ARB estimated that requiring these newer aftermarket converters in California would result in the reduction of over 36 tons/day of HC + NOx by 2012 when the new technology is likely to be fully implemented.
+When translated to a national level, these reductions will be significant.